Database Objects Fields and Attributes¶

 _health_check¶

-Values: path to health check program on node
+Values: path to health check tool on node

 Depends: none

-When a health check program begins executing on the node, it should initially return a _health value of the current seconds since epoch, e.g.,
+When a health check tool begins executing on the node, it should initially return a _health value of the current seconds since epoch, e.g.,

 set-node-attribs _health=$(date +%s)

-The ClusterWare GUI and scyld-nodectl status --health interpret
+The ClusterWare GUI and scyld-nodectl status --health both interpret

 this seconds-since-epoch value as "checking".